ericmjl/data-testing-tutorial/docs/chapter6.md

+---
-# Part 6: Property-based testing
+title: Part 6 - Property-based testing
+---

 Summary of section: introduction to `hypothesis`.